UCLH-DHCT/emap/core/README.md

 3. <details>
     <summary>Open project in IntelliJ IDEA</summary>

     <b>File > New > New Project From existing sources</b> and select the parent directory (e.g. `~/projects/EMAP`).
-If prompted, choose "Create project from existing sources" and "Unmark All" if promted to select source fiels for the project.
+If prompted, choose "Create project from existing sources" and "Unmark All" if prompted to select source files for the project.
 </details>

 4. <details>